Travel the World For Free: the Best Online Sites For Culture Vultures

 Google Arts & Culture also has a feature called Art Zoom.
 It's a blog with docents analyzing and explaining classic masterpieces in art history.
 The close up look at the details of the painting is intense and incredible.
 The most recent offering is a look at Starry Night by Vincent Van Gogh.

 You can also explore UNESCO heritage sites on Google Arts & Culture.
 There are scholarly articles, 3D tours, and articles about conservation efforts to save and preserve these sites.
+Click here for my guide to the best UNESCO sites in Europe.

 14. Google Street View Virtual Tours